warengonzaga/hashnode-blog-backup/ckyhqprqi0bej35s17kgxbrdw.md

 At this moment, we're currently giving away [free NFT (Silver Early Access Cards)](https://thirdweb.com/early) to the first 100,000 users to mint it.
 Hurry!!!
 Don't forget to join our [community](https://discord.gg/thirdweb) too! 🤯✨

+#### 🔥 Awesome Update

+Hey, it turns out, there are new free Web3 learning websites, communities, and resources out there! 😱 I'm gonna quick list them here and I might create volume 2 of this post for new resources.
+It's gonna be another 7 awesome new resources for learning Web3.
+Check out my additional links below! 😉

+> - **[Pointer](https://www.pointer.gg/)** - Learn web3 dev skills with fun interactive tutorials.
+Earn crypto rewards along the way!
+- **[Web3 University](https://www.web3.university/)** - The open university covering the fundamentals of web3 development: from writing Solidity to minting NFTs, to building full-stack dApps.
+Bringing you resources from the best in the blockchain.

+Shout out to [Kenneth Cassel](https://twitter.com/KennethCassel) for building Pointer and [Vitto Rivabella](https://twitter.com/VittoStack) for building Web3 University.
+I'm proud, I'm part of their community too. 🔥

 Thanks for reading, good luck with your Web3 journey! 💖 **GM**, **WAGMI!**

 ## 💖 Support Me

 📢 Nominate me ([@WarenGonzaga](https://github.com/warengonzaga)) as a [GitHub Star](https://stars.github.com/nominate).
-If you appreciate my hard work, passion, and dedication to opensource projects.
+If you appreciate my hard work, passion, and dedication to open-source projects.

 Cheers, see you on my next 7 awesome blogs... 💻💖☕